 - 1. Normal library rules apply of noise level and procedures. i.e., No food. - 2.
 Students must be engaged in schoolwork.
 That is, private or small group study. - 3.
 Students may see subject teachers providing they have made a prior arrangement and have a note from the teacher.
 This needs to be shown to the study period teacher at the beginning of the study period. (e.g., Wood/Art projects). - 4.
-No phones at all (Off and out of site) - 5.
+No phones at all (Off and out of site always) - 5.
 Students may use their device (i.e., laptop/iPad) to play music or research via earphones.
 However, if students are off task e.g., watching movies, playing games etc staff will take the student's headphones and/or device for the lesson (staff to record this on Sentral) and the student is expected to do other schoolwork.
 If this becomes a continual problem staff need to speak to the relevant Deputy Principal for further support and action. - 6.
-Students are dismissed 5mins before recess/lunch to access the canteen.
-Staff continue supervising students until the bell at the canteen. - Students can access the Careers Adviser or Counsellor during this time after obtaining permission from their study teacher. students are not using their time according to point 2. above: - Normal teacher intervention move the student (e.g., on their own), ask them to take out alternate work, sit with you, negotiate to move the student to a junior class in F-Block, detention, call home etc. - Continual disobedience speak to the relevant Deputy Principal for further support and action. - 8.
-If students need a computer: - Step 1 Use the computers in the library if available. - Step 2 Loan a computer through the library, student must have their library card. - 9.
-If students need a computer: - Step 1 Use the computers in the library if available. - Step 2 Loan a computer through the library, student must have their library card.
+Students can access the Careers Adviser or Counsellor during this time after obtaining permission from their study teacher. students are not using their time according to point 2. above:

+Step 1 - Normal teacher intervention - move the student (e.g., on their own), ask them to take out alternate work, sit with you, negotiate to move the student to a junior class in F-Block, detention, call home etc.

+Step 2 - Continual disobedience - speak to the relevant Deputy Principal for further support and action.